lhard66/worknotes/2020/01_January.md

 ## 1月6日 -- 1月12日

 ### 1.13 Monday
-1. Canvas zoom in or out with map.
+1. Canvas zoom in or out with map.over!
-2. Canvas move with map.
+2. Canvas move with map.over!

+### 1.14 Tuesday
-3. Script parts throw an exception in md files.
+1. Script parts throw an exception in md files.

 ## TODO: